ginvoicing/cli/.github/ISSUE_TEMPLATE.md

 <!-- 🚨 PLEASE READ 🚨

-This issue tracker is for bug reports and feature requests for the Ionic CLI.
+This issue tracker is for bug reports and feature requests for the Ginvoicing CLI.

-- For support questions, see our support page: https://ionicframework.com/support
+- For support questions, see our support page: https://ginvoicing.com/support
 - For feature requests, feel free to delete this template and just describe the feature.

 -->